graeme-winter/dials_tutorials/ccp4-york-2025/COWS_PIGS_PEOPLE.md

 # Processing 🐮🐷🧑 with DIALS (CCP4 / York 2025)

-Adapted from a [tutorial](https://github.com/graeme-winter/dials_tutorials/blob/main/ccp4-dls-2024/COWS_PIGS_PEOPLE.md) by Graeme Winter
+Adapted from a [tutorial](https://github.com/graeme-winter/dials_tutorials/blob/main/ccp4-dls-2024/COWS_PIGS_PEOPLE.md) by Graeme Winter.
+Please see [workflow summary](./WORKFLOW.md) for details on how to do basic processing with DIALS.

 ## Introduction